What is a Water Distribution System

 Gravity system

-In the gravity system, the source of water supply is so located with respect to the area of distribution that water is available with sufficient pressure at various points of the area.
+In the gravity system, the source of water supply is so located concerning the area of distribution that water is available with sufficient pressure at various points of the area.
 No pumping is normally required.

 Purification units are located on a hill, and the source of water supply is also located behind the hill, pumping may be required to convey water from the raw water source to the purification works.